djclarkson/honeyhive-website/README.md

 ## Technology Stack

 - React with TypeScript
-- Supabase for authentication and database
+- Supabase for authentication, database, and edge functions
-- Cloudflare Pages for hosting
+- GitHub Pages for static hosting
-- Edge Functions for API endpoints
+- Supabase Edge Functions for serverless API endpoints

 ## Development